HYWuCharles/TypeTest/README.md

 ## Words

 This application contains 999 most common English words, for every test, it randomly generates 100 words (with duplicates)

+## Updates

+**21/11/2018**

+- Move buttons to the top for real test in order to improve user experience using virtual keyboard

+- Add dialog after clicking "start" or "test" to remind not to skip the instruction given before moving to type test

+- Set the software fixed to full screen and not resizable, to minimize the influence from other parts of the screen

+- For virtual keyboard, the words generated will be give on the top of the screen, so that the words will not be covered by keyboard (physical keyboard mode stays unchanged)